deadlyvipers/dojo_rules/introduction.md

 Introducing my self
 ===================
 Hi everybody, my name is Markos.
-I love coding and playing basketball and I hope to learn a lot in this dojo :-) Regards
+I love coding and playing basketball and I hope to learn a lot in this dojo :-) I have to say that my favorite Code School is JavaScript.
+Regards